-- Radiation Iodine Ablation (RIA): When the thyroid gland is greater than 4 centimeters in size and develops past the thyroid, then a one time therapy for taking radioactive iodine might be completed in capsule or liquid form.
+- Radiation Iodine Ablation (RIA): When the thyroid gland is greater than 4 centimeters in size and develops past the thyroid, then a one-time therapy for taking radioactive iodine might be completed in capsule or liquid form.
 This eliminates any residual cancer cells following surgery.

 - External radiation: X-Ray beams are vulnerable to the affected area.
-After the danger of operation is too large, cancer is competitive and also, papillary thyroid cancer spreads beyond the thyroid, for example, therapy is determined.
+After the danger of operation is too large, cancer is competitive, and also, papillary thyroid cancer spreads beyond the thyroid, for example, therapy is determined.

 - Chemotherapy: To halt the cancer cells from dividing through injection, drugs are treated.
 Your physician will select the best kind of chemotherapy drug.

-- Targeted treatment: These drugs take particular characters in cancer cells such as gene or protein mutation and sticks for them to destroy the cells to help alternative treatments such as chemo to operate much better.
+- Targeted treatment: These drugs take particular characters in cancer cells such as gene or protein mutation and stick for them to destroy the cells to help alternative treatments such as chemo to operate much better.

 - Physical Evaluation of This Entire Body